 15.3 Assurances

+Policy:

 The contracting entity must ensure that all applicable assurances are included and that the legal instrument is consistent with the standards in this section.

 Federal and state laws require a number of assurances from applicants for federal pass-through or other state-appropriated funds.
-The following assurances will not all be required for any one contract or grant; however, all applicable assurances must be included in contracts either in their entirety or by reference.
+The following assurances will not all be required for any one contract or grant; however, all applicable assurances must be included in grants and contracts either in their entirety or by reference.

-Contract Work Hours and Safety Standards Act.
-Must be included in all construction contracts that exceed $2,000 and in all other contracts involving the employment of mechanics or laborers that exceed $2,500.
-The provision requires compliance with Sections 103 and 107 of the Contract Work Hours and Safety Standards Act (40 U.S.C. §§327-330) as supplemented by U.S. Department of Labor Regulations at 29 CFR Part 5.
-The Contract Work Hours and Safety Standards Act requires Contractors to compute the wages of every mechanic and laborer on the basis of a standard work week of 40 hours.
+Contract Work Hours and Safety Standards Act

+The provision requires compliance with Sections 103 and 107 of the Contract Work Hours and Safety Standards Act (40 U.S.C.
+327-330) as supplemented by U.S. Department of Labor Regulations at 29 CFR Part 5.
+The Contract Work Hours and Safety Standards Act requires contractors to compute the wages of every mechanic and laborer on the basis of a standard work week of 40 hours.
 Work in excess of the standard work week is permissible provided that the worker is compensated at a rate of not less than 1 ½ times the basic rate of pay for all hours worked in excess of 40 hours in the work week.
 Section 107 of the Act is applicable to construction work and provides that no laborer or mechanic shall be required to work in surroundings or under working conditions which are unsanitary, hazardous or dangerous.
 These requirements do not apply to the purchases of supplies or materials or articles ordinarily available on the open market, or contracts for transportation or transmission of intelligence.

-[See OMB Circular A-110 Appendix A, (4), 29 CFR §97.36(i)(6), 45 CFR §92.36(i)(6), UGMS Part III §__.14(a)(10) and UGMS Part III §__.36(i)(6).]

-Davis-Bacon Act.
+Davis-Bacon Act

 Must be included in all construction contracts that exceed $2,000 when required by federal grant program legislation.
-The provision requires compliance with the Davis-Bacon Act (40 U.S.C. §276a to a-7) as supplemented by U.S. Department of Labor regulations at 29 CFR Part 5.
-The Davis-Bacon Act requires Contractors to pay wages to laborers and mechanics at a rate not less than the minimum wages specified in a wage determination made by the Secretary of Labor.
-In addition, Contractors are required to pay wages not less than once a week.
-The Contractor must include a copy of the current prevailing wage determination issued by the U.S. Department of Labor in each solicitation and the award of a contract must be conditioned upon the acceptance of the wage determination.
-The Contractor must report all suspected or reported violations to the Agency, and the Agency must report the violation to the federal awarding agency.
+The provision requires compliance with the Davis-Bacon Act (40 U.S.C.
+276a to a-7) as supplemented by U.S. Department of Labor regulations at 29 CFR Part 5.
+The Davis-Bacon Act requires contractors to pay wages to laborers and mechanics at a rate not less than the minimum wages specified in a wage determination made by the Secretary of Labor.
+In addition, contractors are required to pay wages not less than once a week.
+The contractor must include a copy of the current prevailing wage determination issued by the U.S. Department of Labor in each solicitation and the award of a contract must be conditioned upon the acceptance of the wage determination.
+The contractor must report all suspected or reported violations to the Agency, and the Agency must report the violation to the federal awarding agency.

-[See OMB Circular A-110 Appendix A, (3), 29 CFR §97.36(i)(5), 45 CFR §92.36(i)(5), UGMS Part III §__.14(a)(10) and UGMS Part III §__.36(i)(5).]

-Child Support.
+Child Support

 Requires compliance with Section 231.006, Texas Family Code, which prohibits payments to a person who is in arrears on child support payments.

-[See UGMS Part III §__.14(a)(4).]